 Most people charged with white collar crimes never imagined they could find themselves locked behind bars, facing the prospect of a criminal conviction.
 Often, these non-violent theft crimes seem harmless and victimless at first, but before long, a situation can quickly spiral out of control.
 What once seemed an easy solution now looks like a colossal mistake.
 Your personal and professional reputation are at risk, and only through skillful legal defense can you get your life back on track and put accusations of fraud, theft, or embezzlement behind you.

 When you need assertive legal defense against criminal charges, the attorneys at Phillips & Associates have the experience, the knowledge, the resources, and the skill to provide exceptional legal counsel and effective defense representation.
-Through our expert handling of state and federal white collar crimes defense, we have been able to achieve positive outcomes for Oklahomans accused of fraud, embezzlement, and other financial crimes, building a successful record of white collar defense that has made us one of the top criminal defense firms in Oklahoma.
+Through our expert handling of state and federal white collar crimes defense, we have been able to achieve positive outcomes for Oklahomans accused of a wide range of financial crimes, building a successful record of white collar defense that has made us one of the top criminal defense firms in Oklahoma.

 Whether you are completely innocent of all charges or whether poor decisions have put you in a predicament you never thought possible, we will handle your case with discretion and treat you with dignity and respect.
 You have rights that deserve protection, and we will work diligently to make sure those rights are upheld.
 We will thoroughly evaluate and investigate your case to uncover the best defense strategies, whether that means aggressively pursuing a dismissal or acquittal, or whether it means negotiating strategies that help you make amends without destroying your life.